NativeScript/summer-of-nativescript/july/lab.md

-# Summer of NativeScript: June Lab
+# Summer of NativeScript: July Lab

 ## What you're building